 Areas of Expertise and Interest:

 Other Fun Facts:

-I know more than one should about biology and even was mugged by a elephant once.
-I also enjoy photography, bird watching, and attempting to keep us with my daughter.
+I know more than one should about biology and, I was once mugged by an elephant.
+I also enjoy photography, bird watching, and attempting to keep up with with my daughter.